peter-mouland/42/README.md

 -- Reword to how you use your time effectively to ensure personal and corporate technical progression?
 * Managing your own time
 * A tool does not make you agile
+* Community - Why you should get involved

 ### Talks